liuliu/ccv/site/_posts/0000-01-01-ccv-classic.markdown

  * **outvar**: the inter-class variance.
  * **range**: the maximum range of data in the input matrix.

-It turns the threshold, inclusively. e.g. 5 means 0~5 is in the background, and 6~255 is in the foreground.
+It returns the threshold, inclusively. e.g. 5 means 0~5 is in the background, and 6~255 is in the foreground.

 ccv_optical_flow_lucas_kanade
 -----------------------------